AG-jpg/bamba/README.md

 ## Bamba's Adventure

 A video game inspired by classic side–scrolling platform RPG games.
-Heavily influenced by games like Adventure Island, Super Mario World, and Celeste, but also by some ideas from Rise of The Tomb Rider.
+Heavily influenced by games like Adventure Island and Super Mario World, but also by some ideas from Tomb Rider Saga Reboot.
 This game seeks to bring the retro nostalgia of a SNES and Arcade era for modern gamers.
 With a beautiful, nostalgic, piano music setting the atmosphere for each level.

-It’s also a tribute to my dog Bamba, and my first attempt on developing a full concept videogame.
+NPCs shares actual facts about how human activity is affecting the artic's biodiversity in an attempt to create awareness on climate change and residual waste.
+It’s also a tribute to my dog Bamba, and my first attempt at developing a full concept videogame.

 ### Original Idea
 Aldo Guzman \